ha/fraggle/README.md

     # This will not yield until the data store is at revision 100,000
     c.get("/a", 100_000) { ... }

+NOTE:  Doozer's data store is a persistent data structure.
+You can reference the stores history as far back as it is configured to hold it.
+The default is 360,000 revisions.
+See [data model][] for more information.

 ## High Availability

   Fraggle has mechanisms to gracefully deal with connection loss.
 They are: